 - COM 102: Public Speaking in the Digital Age

 - SOIL_SCI 201: Soil a Living System

 - WSU UCORE [DIVR] course

 - STAT 212: Introduction to Statistical Methods, MATH 140: Calculus for Life Scientists, MATH 171: Calculus I or MATH 202: Calculus for Business and Economics

 Check out our Transfer Student page for more information about the College of Agricultural, Human, and Natural Resource Sciences (CAHNRS) Transfer Student Experience!

 Information for New Students

-This is a Bachelor of Science Degree in Agricultural Food Systems with a major in Organic and Sustainable Agriculture.
-All students in the Organic and Sustainable Agriculture major are required to do two internships- one at the WSU Organic Research Farm and one off-campus internship.
-This major is advised by the Department of Crop & Soil Sciences.
+This is a Bachelor of Science Degree in Agricultural and Food Systems with a major in Organic and Sustainable Agriculture.
+It is offered on both the Pullman and Everett campus.
+It is managed by the Department of Crop & Soil Sciences.